nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   getAuth = getAuth . appProjectEnv
 ```

-The request handler implementations stay the same as in the previous section, except now we are importing the shared helper functions that leverage the `Has*` type classes, instead of using concrete implementations for each level of the nested API:
+The implementation of the request handlers stays the same as the previous section, except now we import the shared helper functions that leverage the `Has*` type classes instead of using concrete functions specific to that API level:

 ```haskell
 import Authentication (getUserId)